kellydunn/amp.js/README.md

 # TODOs

-Use require.js to make this shit more modular.
+- Use require.js to make this shit more modular.
+- Refine customization parameters.
+- Create other Visualizations / anonymous callbacks for your own visualizations.

 # install